aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/resourceGroupMembership.md

 # Managing Resource Group Authorization

-## Introduction
+## Overview

-Throughout the platform, any and all resources (e.g. reference data sets, emission factors, data pipelines) are assigned to an initial group at time of creation, and have the ability to be assigned to other groups as needed post creation.
-This exposes a number of actions that every resource module must implement:
+This document provides guidance on how resources (like reference data sets, emission factors, and data pipelines) are associated with groups within the platform.
+Resources are initially linked to a group upon creation and can be associated to other groups as needed.

-- Verifying that a resource alternate id (e.g. `name` for calculation) is unique to its assigned groups (in contrast to the automatically created `id` which is globally unique)
-- Granting a resource access to a group upon creation
-- Granting a resource access to a group post creation
-- Revoking a resource access to a group post creation
+## Key Concepts

+- **Resource Alternate ID**: A unique identifier for a resource within its assigned groups.
+This is different from the globally unique id.
+- **Group Membership**: Resources can belong to multiple groups.
+This membership determines access and visibility.
-- Ensuring a user has acccess to the resource
+- **Authorization Checks**: Ensures that a user has the necessary permissions to access a resource.
-- Listing resources per group

-As groups are hierarchical in nature, and for some actions a resource's hierarchical group membership needs checking against a user's hierarchical group membership (and role), where possible these checks are carried out at the data layer as part of a query to reduce the DynamoDB RCU's consumed, but where not possible that check is carried out at the application level.

 ## Actions

 Substitute the reference `resources` (`R` / `RN`) as a resource such as `calculations`, `referenceDatasets`, etc.

-### Example DynamoDB item structure
+### DynamoDB Table Structure

 All of the actions described below make use of the following data access pattern: